 Via the I2C bus, the humidity value of the sensor is read.
 As the sensor can become saturated with moisture it can get stuck at 100%.
 This happens in particular with fog or other high humidity and condensing weather types.
 The sensor has a build in heater to drive of moisture and thus preventing this problem.
-Because the temperature of the sensor rises when the heater is turned on, accurate ambient temperature and humidity readings are no longer possible.
+Because the temperature of the sensor rises when the heater is turned on, accurate ambient temperature readings are no longer possible.
 But with a smart algorithm it is possible to get the benefits of the build in heater while still being able to use the sensor as an ambient thermometer.

-When the humidity rises above 95% for more than an hour the current temperature and humidity are stored and the heater is switched on for 5 minutes.
+When the humidity rises above 95% for more than an hour the current temperature is stored and the heater is switched on for 10 minutes.
 Than the heater is switched off again.
-If after 15 minutes the humidity is still above 95% the heater is turned on again for another 5 minutes.
-But not before the temperature and humidity are measured and stored, as the sensor is now cooled off to ambient temperature.
+If after 10 minutes the humidity is still above 95% the heater is turned on again for another 10 minutes.
+But not before the temperature is measured and stored, as the sensor is now cooled off to ambient temperature.
 If the humidity is below 95% the sensor is free from moisture and the process is not repeated for another hour.